Looking for a flexible graduate program to increase income and promotion opportunities,

 PRST 6600 - Statistical Analysis

 Prerequisite: PRST 6300.
 Explores the fundamental principles that form the foundation of the scientific process.
 Ultimate goal is to enhance student's ability to effectively interpret and translate the results of research.

 Strategic Leadership Concentration (15 hours)

-Five courses must be completed, including at least one course from each of the four subject areas and one remaining course from the subject areas or optional electives.
+At least five courses must be completed, including at least one course from each of the four subject areas.

 Organizational Structure and Change

 Examines concepts and techniques of organizational development (OD) and the leadership skills required for organizational change.
 Emphasis on understanding and application of OD theory, skills, and methods.

 Prerequisite: BCED 3510 or equivalent.
 Research and analysis of case studies of significant research; case studies in business communication; communication policies, principles, and procedures from the executive's viewpoint.

 COMM 6650 - Conflict Management and Resolution